Practical Self-Care for Nurses

 The problem with most self-care advice is that it puts the onus on you.
 Just the way it is worded — “self”-care — implies that the responsibility lies with you.
 But self-care is a necessary part of the human experience.

 As jobs continue to demand more and more of our time and energy, it’s important to remember that no amount of self-care is going to rectify the state of healthcare.
-But it can help us better manage burnout and compassion fatigue and live healthier lives both in and out of the workplace.
+But it can help us better manage nurse burnout and live healthier lives both in and out of the workplace.

 Why Is Self-Care for Nurses Important?

 All too often nurses hear, “Self-care is important because you need to be well cared for to take care of others.”
-While this is technically true, self-care is primarily important for your health.
-It’s not intended to make you more productive, fill a gap in staffing, or anything else outside your own control.
-It’s meant to improve your wellbeing.
+While this is technically true, self-care is important for your health.
+It’s not intended to make you more productive, improve patient care, fill a gap in staffing, or anything else outside your own control.
+It’s meant to improve your conditions.
+Full stop.

 In a survey of over 9,500 nurses, 75% reported feeling stressed, 69% reported feeling frustrated, and 62% reported feeling overwhelmed.
 When asked about emotional health, 34% of nurses reported that their emotional health was not (or not at all) emotionally healthy.
 Self-care measures are essential in maintaining your overall health.